• Skip to primary navigation

 Notes

-• Any cucumbers can be pickled.
-Pickling cucumbers will produce a firmer pickle, and slicing/English cucumbers will produce a softer pickle.
+• Cucumber types: Pickling cucumbers produce a firmer pickle, and slicing/English cucumbers produce a softer pickle.

-• The cucumbers need 2 days to pickle in the brine before enjoying.
+• Pickling time: The cucumbers need 2 days to pickle in the brine before enjoying.
 They are edible immediately, but need at least 2 days of rest for best results.

 • *As written, this will produce a medium heat pickle.
 For spicier pickles, double the amount of red pepper flakes, and for a mild dill pickle, use half as much.